pablomagro/techtales/source/_posts/Git-Documentation.md

 cache
 ```

-## Remove all unnecessary git tracking with a global .gitignore file
+## Remove all unnecessary git tracking with a global .gitignore file <a id="remove-all-unnecessary-git-tracking-with-a-global-.gitignore-file"></a>

 If you regularly use code editors, GUI tools or other programs that automatically create files and folders, you may want to set up a global `.gitignore` file which will apply to every repo on your machine.
 Below it shows how to do that by creating a `.gitignore_global` file with the dotfiles in our `~/` root directory, and then link it to all git repos using our global `.gitconfig`.